How Europeans colonized North America

 For example, the Mississippian culture, centered at Cahokia, created enormous earthen mounds and a bustling metropolis, showcasing their advanced engineering skills.

-The interactions between these societies were not always peaceful, and conflicts arose over resources and territorial disputes.
+Also, the interactions between these different societies were not always peaceful, and conflicts arose over resources and territorial disputes.

 What were the motivations for European colonization?